Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Getting Comfortable & Relaxed

-Getting yourself both comfortable and relaxed is the first priority.
+Getting yourself both comfortable and relaxed is the priority.
 Everybody has different routines to relax and loosen up.
 For you it could be lying in bed in pair of sweatpants while for someone else it could be while taking a shower and washing yourself.
 You may find that you need to do a little bit of experimentation to find out what works best for you.

 Next, you need to start getting yourself aroused.
 Some suggestions for getting yourself aroused: